-HAWAI'I STATE PLAN, CHAPTER 226, HRS (Key: C = Consistent, I = Inconsistent, N/A = Not Applicable) с I N/A HRS § 226-108: Sustainability.
-Priority guidelines and principles to promote sustainability shall include: (1) Encouraging balanced economic, social, community, and environmental priorities; Х Discussion: The project aligns with this guideline as it achieves a balance between the need to develop additional burial space and the need to sustain Petition Area natural resources.
+HAWAI'I STATE PLAN, CHAPTER 226, HRS (Key: C = Consistent, I = Inconsistent, N/A = Not Applicable) С ı N/A HRS § 226-108: Sustainability.
+Priority guidelines and principles to promote sustainability shall include: (1) Encouraging balanced economic, social, community, and environmental priorities; Х develop additional burial space and the need to sustain Petition Area natural re benefit results from project implementation as the project provides additional address an anticipated burial space shortfall on O'ahu.
+Adverse environmental imp Discussion: The project aligns with this guideline as it achieves a balance between the need to develop additional burial space and the need to sustain Petition Area natural resources.
 A social benefit results from project implementation as the project provides additional burial space to address an anticipated burial space shortfall on O'ahu.
-Adverse environmental impacts from project implementation are avoided through mitigative measures incorporated into the project design and implemented during project construction.
-(2) Encouraging planning that respects and promotes living within the natural resources and limits of the State; х Discussion: The project's potential impact to Petition Area natural resources was considered in the design of project improvements.
-Consideration of these resources resulted in the incorporation of measures to mitigative adverse impacts to these resources.
-Therefore, the project serves as an example of planning that respects the State's natural resources.
-(3) Promoting a diversified and dynamic economy; Х (4) Encouraging respect for the host culture; Х (5) Promoting decisions based on meeting the needs of the present without compromising the needs of future generations Х Discussion: Project implementation will provide additional burial space to meet the disposition needs of O'ahu residents in light of an expected burial space shortfall.
+Adverse environmental impacts from project implementation are avoided through mitigative measures incorporated into the project design and (2) Encouraging planning that respects and promotes living within the natural resources and limits of the State; Х Discussion: The project's potential impact to Petition Area natural resources was of design of project improvements.
+Consideration of these resources resulted in the measures to mitigative adverse impacts to these resources.
+Therefore, the project of planning that respects the State's natural resources. incor porati on of (3) Promoting a diversified and dynamic economy; Х (4) Encouraging respect for the host culture; X (5) Promoting decisions based on meeting the needs of the present without compromising the needs of future generations X Discussion: Project implementation will provide additional burial space to meet the disposition needs of O'ahu residents in light of an expected burial space shortfall.
 Mitigative measures incorporated in the design of project improvements will prevent adverse impacts to Petition Area environmental resources from occurring.
 In this manner, the disposition needs of O'ahu residents can be met without compromising the quality of environmental resources needed by future generations.
-(6) Considering the principles of the ahupua'a system; and Х (7) Emphasizing that everyone, including individuals, families, communities, businesses, and government, has the responsibility for achieving a sustainable Hawai'i. х HRS § 226-109: Climate change adaptation priority guidelines. • • Priority guidelines to prepare the State to address the impacts of climate change, including impacts to the areas of agriculture; conservation lands; coastal and nearshore marine areas; natural and cultural resources; education; energy; higher education; health; historic preservation; water resources; the built environment, such as housing, recreation, transportation; and the economy shall: (1) Ensure that Hawai'i's people are educated, informed, and aware of the impacts climate change may have on their communities; х (2) Encourage community stewardship groups and local stakeholders to participate in planning and implementation of climate change policies; х (3) Invest in continued monitoring and research of Hawai'i's climate and the impacts of climate change on the State; х (4) Consider native Hawaiian traditional knowledge and practices in planning for the impacts of climate change; х (5) Encourage the preservation and restoration of natural landscape features, such as coral reefs, beaches and dunes, forests, streams, floodplains, and wetlands, that have the inherent capacity to avoid, minimize, or mitigate the impacts of climate change; х (6) Explore adaptation strategies that moderate harm or exploit beneficial opportunities in response to actual or expected climate change impacts to the natural and built environments; х
+(6) Considering the principles of the ahupua'a system; and Х (7) Emphasizing that everyone, including individuals, families, communities, businesses, and government, has the responsibility for achieving a sustainable Hawai'i. х HRS § 226-109: Climate change adaptation priority guidelines.
+Priority guidelines to prepare the State to address the impacts of climate change, including impacts to the areas of agriculture; conservation lands; coastal and nearshore marine areas; natural and cultural resources; education; energy; higher education; health; historic preservation; water resources; the built environment, such as housing, recreation, transportation; and the economy shall: (1) Ensure that Hawai'i's people are educated, informed, and aware of the impacts climate change may have on their communities; Х (2) Encourage community stewardship groups and local stakeholders to participate in planning and implementation of climate change policies; х (3) Invest in continued monitoring and research of Hawai'i's climate and the impacts of climate change on the State; х (4) Consider native Hawaiian traditional knowledge and practices in planning for the impacts of climate change; х (5) Encourage the preservation and restoration of natural landscape features, such as coral reefs, beaches and dunes, forests, streams, floodplains, and wetlands, that have the inherent capacity to avoid, minimize, or mitigate the impacts of climate change; х (6) Explore adaptation strategies that moderate harm or exploit beneficial opportunities in response to actual or expected climate change impacts to the natural and built environments; Х